Defibrillator

 Dorset Community Transport has commenced the Service 88 from 5th October 2017.

-This now means there will be a public service 88 two days a week – Thursday and Friday – serving Sturminster Marshall, Pamphill, Wimborne town and parts of Colehill/Stapehill.
-TIMETABLE
+This now means there will be a public service 88 three days a week serving Sturminster Marshall, Pamphill, Wimborne town and parts of Colehill/Stapehill.
+Timetable